-Google Business Profile (formerly known as Google My Business) is one of the most effective tools for marketers to use when working with local businesses.
+Google Business Profile (formerly known as Google My Business) is one of the most effective tools for local business marketing.
 Without GBP, businesses are unable to feature in the Local Pack or Local Finder, which should be a key goal for businesses of this nature.

 Creating a Google Business Profile for your business, or the local businesses that you’re working with, is an essential first step towards SEO success.
 Setting this up properly is critical, so this comprehensive guide will show you the best way to set up a Google Business Profile.

 Step-by-step: How to Create a Google Business Profile

 1. Create a Google Account Specifically for Your Business

 Before you can create a Google local listing, you’ll need to create a Google Account.
 Google Accounts are available to everybody and are simple to use.

 You can either use an existing email to set up your Google Account or you can make a new one.
 Visit accounts.google.com and select ‘Create an account’ to get started.